 About 1000 years old south Indian delicacy, idli, is now gaining popularity all over the world as a healthy breakfast.
 Various studies conducted by renowned institutions around the globe state in unison that idli is one of the best breakfasts as naturally fermented rice & lentil batter is used in its preparation.

 First let us look into the health benefits of amazing idli:

 Health Benefits of idli:

-- Nourishment: Fermentation of idli batter makes the minerals found in rice & lentils available that are otherwise unavailable.
-(Phytic acid found in lentils usually binds iron & zinc in it and is broken down during fermentation.
-This results in release of these micronutrients.)
-So we can enjoy the benefits of rice & lentils to the fullest.
-Besides these nutrients, B Vitamins & Vitamin K are also made available during fermentation process.
+- Assimilation of nutrients: Fermentation of idli batter makes the minerals found in rice & lentils available that are otherwise unavailable.
+(Phytic acid found in lentils usually binds iron & zinc in it and is broken down during fermentation resulting in the release of these micro-nutrients.)
+Hence we can enjoy the benefits of rice & lentils to the fullest.
+Besides these nutrients, B Vitamins & Vitamin K are also made available as the by-products of fermentation process.

 - Healthy gut: Probiotic idli protects us from disease causing microbes to grow in our intestines and thus making our immune system strong.
-Clearly healthy gut means strong immune system which in turn promotes our overall well being.
+So clearly healthy gut means strong immune system which in turn promotes our overall well being.

-- Weight loss: Ideally we can take idli with sambar for breakfast as it has less carbs & fat but loaded with protein, vitamins & minerals.
-The nutritionist in our gym used to recommend us to take 2 idli with a cupful of sambar regularly for a significant weight loss and to our surprise we all find this diet very effective in weight management.
+- Weight loss: Idli with sambar can be ideally taken for a significant weight loss as this meal contains less carbs & fat but loaded with protein, vitamins & minerals.
+The nutritionist in our gym used to recommend us to take 2 idli with a cupful of sambar regularly for breakfast and to our surprise we all find this diet very effective in weight management.